 What’s the difference between the cheap stuff and the expensive stuff?
 The cheap stuff comes from china, and you will likely find that it doesn’t absorb very well in your body.
 (60% absorption rate is not uncommon with the low-end products) and causes water-weight gain or bloating.
 The expensive stuff is mostly made in Germany and is pure enough that it should all dissolve at a 99%+ rate and has no adverse effects.

 What brand should I get?
 Almost all of the high-end (expensive) stuff is great, but my favorite balance between price and quality is the stuff from Optimum Nutrition.
 It comes in both a pill form and a powder form from Amazon.
 (I am unaffiliated with Optimum Nutrition, FYI.)

 Note that I am not a doctor.
 Consult with your doctor before adding any supplements to your diet!
-Also note, women who are breast-feeding should probably not be taking creatine.
+Also note, women who are pregnant or breast-feeding should not be taking creatine.
 But again, consult with your doctor.